 OfficeSuite and PDF Editor is one of two office apps on this list that also have PDF capabilities.
 It has most of the usual office features, but also comes with the ability to convert virtually any document to PDF and convert any PDF into a document format.
 It also comes with a PDF scanner, the ability to add text, sign, and annotate PDFs.
 A lot of the added features, including conversion, do come from the premium version which is relatively expensive compared to most.
 In any case, it’s a powerful tool if you don’t mind forking out the money.

-Radaee is another lightweight PDF reader that is primarily used for viewing and reading PDFs.
+Radaee is another lightweight PDF reader.
+This one is focused primarily on reading books and similar PDF files.
 It sacrifices form in order to deliver function and it’s actually quite a quick little PDF reader.
-It features the very basics, including zooming, search, and text selection.
+The app features the very basics, including zooming, search, and text selection.
 It has multiple view layouts, and annotation support.
 It’s entirely free with no in-app purchases which a pretty decent little cherry on top.

 WPS Office used to be called Kingsoft Office, but it’s still the same old, totally free office app that many people have enjoyed over the years.
 It’s mostly an office app and deals with various documents, spreadsheets, and the like.
 However, it also comes with PDF features baked in that gives it a little extra.
 You can convert various documents to PDF and view PDF files natively.
 This is useful if you have a form or something that needs to be in a more official format.
 It’s not too heavy on PDF features, but if you need an office app and a PDF reader, this is a good way to kill two birds with one stone.